LeFauxMatt/CustomBush/README.md

 summer.
 When an item is produced in the spring, as soon as it changes to summer, if the item isn't collected, that item will be lost and the bush can reroll for a different summer item.

+## Texture

+At a minimum, the texture should be a 64x32 image containing 4 16x32 sprites representing each growth stage of the bush from being planted (first) to being in bloom (last).

+Multiple bushes can share the same texure by increasing the height in 32 pixel increments, and adding the `TextureSpriteRow` attribute.

+If you want to use a different texture for the bloomed bush based on the item it is currently producing, you can expand the width in 16 pixel increments, add the additional sprites, and include the `SpriteOffset` attribute on the drop.